Hesperian Health Guides

 3. Feel the cervix with your fingertips.

 The cervix should be firm, round, and smooth.
-Normally, it feels about as hard as the tip of a nose.
+It usually feels about as firm as the tip of a nose.
 In the last months of pregnancy it feels soft, like lips.
 Sometimes at the end of pregnancy the cervix is a little open.
 If the woman has just had a miscarriage or an abortion, her cervix might be open.

 The cervix can be hard to find.
 If you cannot feel the cervix, ask the woman to cough or push down as if she were passing stool until the cervix touches your finger.
 It may also help if the woman lies more flat.